gottacatchenall/ms_sampling_effort/manuscript.md

 ![fig](./figures/rocpr_falsenegatives.png){#fig:rocpr}

-Big takeaway here is false-negatives have way more effect on PR space, unsurprisingly.
+Big takeaway here is false-negatives have more effect on PR space, unsurprisingly.
 Sadly this is also where the potential application of is greatest.
+Still, performance doesn't matter with many added false-negatives!
+Good evidence in favor of this type of model.
 Same caveat as previous section that this is data that _already_ is likely to have many false-negatives.
-So, the effects of adding more might be mitigated.
+So, the effects of adding more, as we do in this illustration, might be mitigated.

 # Conclusion

 ***The primary takeaways from this paper***
-In this paper we have demonstrated that false negatives are likely purely due to the distribution of
+In this paper we have demonstrated that false negatives are likely purely due to the distribution of.

 ***The primary recommendations for study design that this paper provides***